Compatible Support Forums: Installing Iomega Zip 250

 Installing Iomega Zip 250

 Hi, i have a problem installing my paralell port Iomega Zip 250 in Windows NT 4 with SP6.
-When i try to install any driver (from Iomega Site or any other site), the installation freeze in "Updating the Registry" step.
+When i try to install any driver (from Iomega Site or any other site), the installation freeze in "Up[censored] the Registry" step.

 I kill process from Task Manager, but the problem now is when a try to access to the "Scsi Adapters" in Control Panel.
 When i focus in "Driver" tab, i receive the next message: "Error occurred getting driver list from inf file.
 Error=0".